MicrosoftDocs/learn/learn-pr/azure/build-dotnet-app-cosmos-db-sql-api/includes/3-exercise-create-app.md

 As the first step to creating your project's application, you need to create a .NET project.
-Recall that the .NET project should use the **Microsoft.Azure.Cosmos** SDK library to connect to the account you have already created.
+Recall that the .NET project should use the **Microsoft.Azure.Cosmos** SDK to connect to the account you have already created.
 There are three key requirements at this time:

-1. Create a .NET project
+01. Create a .NET project
-1. Import the SDK library
+01. Add a package reference to the SDK
-1. Connect using the client classes
+01. Connect using the client classes

 :::image type="content" source="../media/project-visual-app.png" alt-text="Illustration of icons of an Azure Cosmos DB account and .NET application." lightbox="../media/project-visual-app.png" border="false":::